malikmagry/Network-Traffic-Analysis-and-Threat-Detection/README.md

-# Network-Traffic-Analysis-and-Threat-Detection.
-The aim of this project was to perform a network traffic analysis and identify potential security threats on the network.
-In this project, we were able to collect and analyze network traffic, identify potential vulnerabilities and threats, and take steps to mitigate those risks.
+The purpose of this project was to perform a network traffic analysis and identify potential security threats on the target web server, Matasploitable VM (or scanme.nmap.org).
+Using network mapping and discovery tools and a network traffic analysis tools like Wireshark and NMAP, we were able to collect and analyze network traffic, identify potential vulnerabilities and threats, and take steps to mitigate those risks.

 Tools used: Wireshark | NMAP

+Key Findings:
+•	Outdated software and service
+•	Open ports
+•	Traffic to known malicious domains
+•	Malware infections
+•	Suspicious traffic patterns
+•	Misconfigured firewalls